 We are entitled under our certificate of incorporation to issue up to 50,000,000 shares of common stock.
-After taking into consideration our outstanding common stock at November 9, 2005, we will be entitled to issue up to 30,572,799 additional common shares.
+After taking into consideration our outstanding common stock at December 15, 2005, our convertible notes, outstanding options and outstanding warrants we will be entitled to issue up to 7,390,164 additional common shares.
 Our board may generally issue shares of common stock, or options or warrants to purchase those shares, without further approval by our shareholders based upon such factors as our board of directors may deem relevant at that time.
 It is likely that we will be required to issue a large amount of additional securities to raise capital to further our development.
 It is also likely that we will be required to issue a large amount of additional securities to directors, officers, employees and consultants as compensatory grants in connection with their services, both in the form of stand-alone grants or under our stock plans.
 We cannot give you any assurance that we will not issue additional shares of common stock, or options or warrants to purchase those shares, under circumstances we may deem appropriate at the time.